 Nuria, worried about Daniel’s investigation, had visited her father and given him a letter for Daniel the day before she was killed.
 In the letter, she revealed Julian’s story.
 Penelope and Julian, who were in love with each other, were siblings but did not know that.
 When Mr. Aldaya found out that Penelope was pregnant and Julian was the father, he stopped paying for Julian’s schooling and had him kicked out.
 Once the doctor confirmed that she had been deflowered and was probably pregnant, he locked her up in her room and ignored her medical needs.
-She gave birth alone to a stillborn child, and hemorrhaged to death.
+She gave birth alone to a stillborn child and hemorrhaged to death.

 Once Mrs. Aldaya died, the father and son, Jorge, set off for Argentina.
 Jorge swore to kill Julian, blaming him for the death and everything else that happened to the family.
 Two days before landfall, Mr. Aldaya threw himself into the ocean.
 When Jorge returned to Barcelona ten years later, he asked Fumero for help with his revenge.

 Fumero had always been a bully.
-He tortured animals as a kid and murdered without conscience.
+He tortured animals as a kid and murdered them without conscience.
 He was in love with Penelope and hated Carax for being with her.
 Once he learned Jorge’s story, he tried unsuccessfully to get Julian’s address, even following Nuria.
 He fantasized about stabbing her to death to know her secret.
-But his grand plan was to use Jorge to get rid of all everyone involved.
+But his grand plan was to use Jorge to get rid of everyone involved.

 Miquel and Nuria

 Throughout the years, Miquel remained a good friend to Julian.
-Having come from rich family, he financed the publishing of all Julian’s books.
+Having come from a rich family, he financed the publishing of all Julian’s books.
 He spent his inheritance atoning for his sins and not taking care of the family home.
 Eventually, his brothers kicked him out because of this.

-When Miquel met Nuria, they spent time together and he fell in love with her, but his love was unrequited.
+When Miquel met Nuria, they spent time together, and he fell in love with her, but his love was unrequited.
 Nuria was in love with Julian, sight unseen.
-When she went to Paris for work, she stayed with Julian and they had an affair for two weeks, but she realized that his heart remained with Penelope forever.
+When she went to Paris for work, she stayed with Julian, and they had an affair for two weeks, but she realized that his heart remained with Penelope forever.